USING PHP 5 IS DANGEROUS

 Maintaining your website is the same principle.

-Make sure your version of PHP is migrated to a newer and secure version, we can help with that learn more below.
+Make sure your version of PHP has migrated to a newer and secure version (there are vulnerable versions of PHP 7 as well), we can help with that learn more below.

 What does End Of Life or ‘EOL’ mean?

-If your development team is productive, they will release many versions of the software they work on over time.
+If the development team is productive, they will release many versions of the software they work on over time.

 It becomes impractical to support every version of the code ever released.
 So a compromise needs to be made.